Meyer Sound Laboratories: History

 In 1979, John and Helen Meyer established Meyer Sound to produce reliable high-fidelity products for sound reinforcement professionals.
 Meyer Sound's first product was the ACD/John Meyer studio monitor, based on a design Meyer developed while heading the acoustics laboratory at the Institute for Advanced Musical Studies in Switzerland.
 Prior to the founding of Meyer Sound, the Meyers started a relatively short-lived company named Glyph, which in part provided large speakers that were four to eight feet in diameter.
 However, bands were unable to bring the gigantic speakers with them when they traveled.
 Prior to this, John Meyer developed a sound system named "Glyph", which used said large loudspeakers.
 During this time period, Meyer was also involved in developing and constructing custom mixing consoles.

 A demonstration of the ACD system led to Meyer Sound creating a subwoofer for film director Francis Ford Coppola’s use with the custom, quadraphonic sound system that toured with the original 70 mm release of Apocalypse Now.
-This was the first loudspeaker to use a dedicated processing unit to provide crossover, amplitude and phase correction, along with driver protection.
+This was a forerunner for now-industry standard loudspeakers, using a dedicated processing unit to provide crossover, amplitude and phase correction, along with driver protection.

 Also in 1979, the company developed the UM-1 UltraMonitor, which led to a long association with the band Grateful Dead.
 The UltraMonitor was the first product to employ a new, patented horn loudspeaker design that reduced distortion by a factor of ten compared to previous designs.
 This patent was the first of more than three dozen issued to the company since its founding.
 John Meyer was also involved in the development of the Grateful Dead's Wall of Sound.

 In 1980, at the behest of Broadway sound designer Abe Jacob, Meyer Sound repackaged the technology of the UltraMonitor into the UPA-1.
 This loudspeaker had an immediate impact on theatrical sound, but was also notable for its introduction of the trapezoidal cabinet shape, which enabled the construction of curved arrays (flat-front arrays, in common use at the time, result in substantial destructive interference).
 A patent was issued for this innovation.
 The UPA-1 was an inaugural inductee into the TECnology Hall of Fame.